GongT/baobao/@idlebox/node/etc/node.api.md

     readonly code: number;
 }

-// Warning: (ae-missing-release-tag) "findBinary" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findBinary" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findBinary(what: string, pathvar?: PathArray, cwd?: string): string;

-// Warning: (ae-missing-release-tag) "findPackageRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findPackageRoot" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findPackageRoot(packageName: string, require?: NodeRequire): string;

-// Warning: (ae-missing-release-tag) "findUpUntil" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findUpUntil" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findUpUntil(from: string, file: string): Promise<string | null>;

-// Warning: (ae-missing-release-tag) "findUpUntilSync" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "findUpUntilSync" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function findUpUntilSync(from: string, file: string): string | null;

-// Warning: (ae-missing-release-tag) "getAllPathUpToRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getAllPathUpToRoot" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getAllPathUpToRoot(from: string, append?: string): string[];

-// Warning: (ae-missing-release-tag) "getEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getEnvironment(name: string, env?: NodeJS.ProcessEnv): IEnvironmentResult;

-// Warning: (ae-missing-release-tag) "getNpmConfigValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getNpmConfigValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getNpmConfigValue(field: string): Promise<string>;

-// Warning: (ae-missing-release-tag) "HexDumpLoggerStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "HexDumpLoggerStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class HexDumpLoggerStream extends Transform {